-o Warm Standby (WS) Solution o Hot Standby (HS) Solution The WS solution is an upstream PE based solution (downstream PEs do not participate in the procedures), in which all the upstream PEs attached to redundant G-sources for an SFG will elect a "Single Forwarder" (SF) among themselves.
-Once a SF is elected, the upstream PEs add an RPF check to the (\,G) state for the SFG:
+- o Warm Standby (WS) Solution - o Hot Standby (HS) Solution

+The WS solution is considered an upstream-PE-based solution (since downstream PEs do not participate in the procedures), in which all the upstream PEs attached to redundant G-sources for an SFG represented by (,G) or (S,G) will elect a "Single Forwarder" (SF) among themselves.
+Once a SF is elected, the upstream PEs add an Reverse Path Forwarding (RPF) check to the (,G) or (S,G) state for the SFG:

-- A non-SF upstream PE discards any (\,G) packets received over a local AC. - The SF accepts and forwards any (\,G) packets it receives over a single local AC.
-In case (\,G) packets are received over multiple local ACs, they will be discarded in all the local ACs but one.
+- A non-SF upstream PE discards any (,G)/(S,G) packets received over a local AC. - o The SF accepts and forwards any (,G)/(S,G) packets it receives over a single local AC (for the SFG).
+In case (,G)/(S,G) packets for the SFG are received over multiple local ACs, they will be discarded in all the local ACs but one.
 The procedure to choose the local AC that accepts packets is a local implementation matter.

 A failure on the SF will result in the election of a new SF.
 The Election requires BGP extensions on the existing EVPN routes.
-These extensions and associated procedures are described in Sections $\frac{3}{2}$ and 4 respectively.
+These extensions and associated procedures are described in Section 3 and Section 4 respectively.

 In the HS solution the downstream PEs are the ones avoiding the SFG duplication.
-The upstream PEs are aware of the locally attached G-sources and add a unique ESI-label per SFG to the SFG packets forwarded to downstream PEs.
-The downstream PEs pull the SFG from all the upstream PEs attached to the redundant G-sources and avoid duplication on the receiver systems by adding an RPF check to the (\,G) state for the SFG:
+The upstream PEs are aware of the locally attached G-sources and add a unique Ethernet Segment Identifier label (ESI-label) per SFG to the SFG packets forwarded to downstream PEs.
+The downstream PEs pull the SFG from all the upstream PEs attached to the redundant G-sources and avoid duplication on the receiver systems by adding an RPF check to the (,G) state for the SFG:

-- A downstream PE discards any (\,G) packets it receives from the "wrong G-source". - The wrong G-source is identified in the data path by an ESI-label that is different than the ESI-label used for the selected G-source. - Note that the ESI-label is used here for "ingress filtering" as opposed to the [RFC7432] "egress filtering" used in the splithorizon procedures.
+- o A downstream PE discards any (,G) packets it receives from the "wrong G-source". - o The wrong G-source is identified in the data path by an ESI-label that is different than the ESI-label used for the selected Gsource. - o Note that the ESI-label is used here for "ingress filtering" (at the egress/downstream PE) as opposed to the [RFC7432] "egress filtering" (at the egress/downstream PE) used in the split-horizon procedures.
 In [RFC7432] the ESI-label indicates what egress ACs must be skipped when forwarding BUM traffic to the egress.
-In this document, the ESI-label indicates what ingress traffic must be discarded.
+In this document, the ESI-label indicates what ingress traffic must be discarded at the downstream PE.

 The use of ESI-labels for SFGs forwarded by upstream PEs require some control plane and data plane extensions in the procedures used by [RFC7432] for multi-homing.
-Upon failure of the selected G-source, the downstream PE will switch over to a different selected G-source, and will therefore change the RPF check for the (\,G) state.
-The extensions and associated procedures are described in Sections 3 and
+Upon failure of the selected G-source, the downstream PE will switch over to a different selected G-source, and will therefore change the RPF check for the (,G) state.
+The extensions and associated procedures are described in Section 3 and Section 5 respectively.

-5 respectively.